-In the hearing sciences, measures of response thresholds in silence are often poorly predictive of complex sound processing in background noise [16,17].
-Understanding the broader impact of hearing loss or hearing restoration interventions on behavioral registration of communication sounds remains a high priority for animal models of human hearing disorders.
-Therefore, as a next step, we presented sequences of two English phonemes (Gee and Ha, 70 dB SPL at 1 Hz, Figure 3A-B) and quantified facial movement synchronization to these repeating speech tokens in increasing levels of background noise (Figure 3C).
-We found that the synchronization to the speech presentation rate decreased with background noise level but remained fairly robust up to 50 dB SPL background noise (Figure 3D).
+noise.^{18-20} Understanding the broader impact of hearing loss or hearing restoration interventions on behavioral registration of communication sounds remains a high priority for animal models of human hearing disorders.
+Therefore, as a next step, we presented English syllables resynthesized to match the mouse hearing range (Figures 3A and 3B) and quantified facial movement synchronization to these repeating speech tokens in increasing levels of background noise (Figure 3C).
+We found that the synchronization to the speech presentation rate decreased with background noise level but remained robust up to 50 dB SPL (20 dB SNR) background noise (Figure 3D).

 Measuring whether a speech stimulus can be detected in noise is less relevant than whether it can be discriminated in noise.
-The two tokens presented clearly differed in spectrum and voice onset timing (Figure 3A), such that the phase of facial synchronization to Gee and Ha was slightly offset (see timing of blue versus red movements, Figure 3C).
-To determine whether these timing cues in sound-evoked facial movements provided a basis for classifying the speech token presented in varying levels of background noise, we performed a principal components analysis to decompose the movement vectors into a lower dimensional space and then trained a support vector machine to classify held-out trials as either Gee or Ha.
-We found approximately 80% speech token classification accuracy, which was significantly higher than chance for all noise levels up to 50 dB SPL (Figure 3E).
-These findings demonstrate that a video-based analysis of involuntary facial twitches in mice can provide insight the neural processing of complex communication sounds that is not possible with other commonly used measures of hearing in laboratory animals.
+Gee and Ha clearly differed in spectrum and voice onset timing (Figure 3A), such that the phase of facial synchronization to each syllable was slightly offset (see timing of blue versus red movements, Figure 3C).
+To determine whether facial registration of timing cues provided a basis for decoding speech token identity in varying levels of background noise, we performed a principal-component analysis to decompose the movement vectors into a lower dimensional space and then trained a support vector machine to classify held-out trials as either Gee or Ha.
+We found approximately 80% single-trial speech token classification accuracy, which was significantly higher than chance for all noise levels up to 50 dB SPL (Figure 3E).
+To establish the generality of these observations, we performed additional speech decoding experiments with syllable pairs synthesized from vocoded noise (Figure S2A), syllable pairs distinguished primarily by spectral cues (Figure S2B), and syllable pairs primarily distinguished by voice onset timing (Figure S2C).
+These experiments demonstrated that facial movement features conserved across individual mice arose from a sensitivity to acoustic cues that also influence human speech intelligibility (Figure S2D).